-Investment Advisers and Sub-Investment Advisers
+Investment Advisers, Sub-Investment Advisers and Sub-Delegates

 The Manager has delegated its investment management duties for each Sub-Fund to an Investment Adviser.
-Such Investment Adviser may then appoint one or more Sub-Investment Adviser(s) (subject to the approval of the Manager) to provide discretionary or non-discretionary advice.
-The specific Investment Adviser and Sub-Investment Adviser(s) with discretionary investment functions (if applicable) for each Sub-Fund is disclosed in the section "Appendix 1 - Sub-Fund Details".

-The Investment Advisers and Sub-Investment Advisers are all members of the HSBC Group and comprise:
+Such Investment Adviser may then appoint one or more Sub-Investment Adviser(s) (subject to the approval of the Manager) to provide discretionary or non-discretionary advice, who may in turn appoint one or more Sub-Delegates to provide such advice.
+The specific Investment Adviser, Sub-Investment Adviser(s) and Sub-Delegate(s) with discretionary investment functions (if applicable) for each Sub-Fund is disclosed in the section "Appendix 1 - Sub-Fund Details".
+The Investment Advisers, Sub-Investment Advisers and Sub-Delegate(s) are all members of the HSBC Group and comprise: